NittenApps/jira-maven-plugin/README.md

 [JIRA REST API v3](https://developer.atlassian.com/cloud/jira/platform/rest/v3/).

-This plugin is based on the [maven-changes-plugin](http://maven.apache.org/plugins/maven-changes-plugin/) plugin, addressing the cloud platform authentication, and uses the version 3 of the API.
+This plugin is based on the [maven-changes-plugin](http://maven.apache.org/plugins/maven-changes-plugin/) plugin, addressing the cloud platform authentication, and using the version 3 of the JIRA REST API.

 ## Usage
 This project acts as a regular reporting plugin, so you only need to add it to your reporting plugins list.